connected-digital-energy-meter/cdem-firmware/README.md

-# Fluvius Smart Meter Reader
+# Connected Digital Energy Meter - Firmware

 Only tested with a [Feather Huzzah32](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather) with an ESP32-WROOM-32 chip.